 - Turn off heat and add squash and Parmesan cheese.

-For dessert enjoy apple pie, pumpkin pie or simple baked apples with ice cream.
+For dessert enjoy apple pie, pumpkin pie or simple baked apples with ice cream or cream.

 - 3 pounds apples peeled, cored, sliced (Honeycrisp, Gala, or Granny Smith, or a mixture of 2 or all 3)